WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_bcm-2xxx-rpi4.README.md

 - qemuarm64

 ## How to install/boot binary image

+WARNING: The default password for root is root, change password is highly recommended after login to the image.

 ### On Board
 Under Linux, insert a micro SD card to a USB SD Card Reader.
 Assuming the USB SD Card Reader takes device /dev/sdf, use dd